-TOMRA's implemented due diligence framework is designed to fit with the organization and Divisions existing supply chain procedures and processes.
-The relevant routines are undertaken in each of the three Divisions with coordination, calibration, and collation performed by Group Compliance.
+TOMRA's implemented due diligence framework is designed to fit with the organization's and Business Divisions' existing supply chain procedures and processes.
+The relevant routines are undertaken in each of the three Business Divisions with coordination, calibration, and collation performed by Group Compliance.
 The data set used in the framework includes group-wide purchases.
 Certain assumptions are made on TOMRA's ability to influence supplier behavior and initiate change to set the risk review scope.